andrea-crobu/andrea-crobu/README.md

 # 🚀 AI Engineer Portfolio

 Welcome to my AI & Machine Learning portfolio!

 Here, you'll find projects showcasing my expertise in deep learning and Gen-AI.
 Each project includes well-documented code, clear explanations, and results.

 ## 📌 GitHub Profile Overview
 Hi, I'm Andrea Crobu, an AI Engineer with experience in machine learning, deep learning, and robotics.
-While my main expertise focuses on developing intelligent systems for human robotics application, here I have collected some project in Generative AI I have been working on.
+While my main expertise focuses on developing intelligent systems for human robotics application, here I have collected some project in Generative AI I have been working on. \
 Feel free to explore my projects and connect with me!

-### 🌟 Highlights:
+### 🌟 About me:
 - 🚀 Passionate about Generative AI for real-world applications
 - 🏆 Experienced in deep learning, Embedded AI for robotics, time-series analysis and GenAI
 - 🛠️ Skilled in Python, PyTorch, TensorFlow and DevOps